MarwanMasry/OrangeLab_Embedded_Internship/BME_280_Sensor/Marwan_Driver/BME280_Driver/README.md

 Before using the driver at all, several functions must be implemented by the user as they are target specific.
 These functions are in the bme280.h file at the very end.
 They are defined as weak functions to be implemented according to the user.
 These functions are:
   - BME_280_SPI_TransmitReceive
-  - BME_280_GPIO_WritePin
   - BME_280_Delay

-Example of implemntations of the weak functions can be found in the main.c file on the Demo Project Directory, also in this demo there is example of reading Temperature, pressure and humidity in Fixed/Floating point, I recommend to go through the demo project after reading the below steps.
+Example of implemntations of the weak functions can be found in the main.c file on the Demo Project Directory that is based on  STM32WB55xG MCU, also in this demo there is example of reading Temperature, pressure and humidity in Fixed/Floating point, I recommend to go through the demo project after reading the below steps.

 ### Steps
 1. Define a sensor handle like so, this is the instance which will be used to specifically communicate with the sensor if multiple exist.